 Relationship Between Eating Disorders and Addiction

-Other than EOPS, we also need to focus on serotonin, gamma-aminobutyric acid (GABA) and dopamine systems.
+Other than EOPS, we also need to focus on serotonin, gamma-aminobutyric acid (GABA), and dopamine systems.
 There’s still quite a lot of research in this field.
-Many people have found that serotonin level can affect not only addiction, but also eating disorders.
+Many people have found that serotonin levels can affect not only addiction but also eating disorders.
 Those with low serotonin levels may be more likely to try drugs.
 It’s an attempt to self-medicate.
 They may also be more likely to develop an eating disorder.
 They may lose their appetite or happen upon many other changes.
-Providing patients with selective serotonin uptake inhibitors (SSRIs) have helped improve eating disorders.
+Providing patients with selective serotonin uptake inhibitors (SSRIs) has helped improve eating disorders.

 Types of Treatment Available for These Types of Co-Occurring Disorders

 If you’re struggling with an eating disorder, then your best bet is to seek residential treatment.
 With residential treatment, patients stay at the facility.
 In-house chefs prepare all of their meals.
 This helps the rehab center ensure that patients are eating healthily.
 They monitor eating habits and patterns to see whether they should address anything.